mohiandipta/mohiandipta/README.md

 > Software Engineer

-- 👨‍💻 I'm currently learning python
+- 👨‍💻 I'm currently learning LLM
 - 🔭 I’m currently working on ...
-Next.js and Nest.js
+Next.js, Nest.js and Python
 - 👯 I’m looking to collaborate on ...
-Web application development using Node.js and python
+Application development using Node.js and python
-- 🤔 I’m looking for help with ... advance Nest.js
+- 🤔 I’m looking for help with ... advance ML and LLM
 - 💬 Ask me about ...
 Next.js, Nest.js and Asp.net core
 - 😄 Pronouns: ...
 He/Him
 - 🕵 I love working with a technically strong team where I can collaborate to solve complex problems